Is conventional ESG data failing mining companies and investors?

 - The need to reconcile the fundamental tensions that exist in the ESG data market between data consumers (e.g. mainstream equity investors) seeking standardised, cross-portfolio ESG data, and data suppliers responding to a patchwork of disclosure frameworks and localised risks

-- Growing concern over the levels of divergence between different ESG ratings agencies’ assessments of companies (upon which many investors rely) – and what might be driving this
+- Concern over the levels of divergence between different ESG ratings agencies’ assessments of companies (upon which many investors rely) – and what might be driving this

 - The reliance of some investors on relatively shallow, one-dimensional data that gives limited insight into company ESG risks, due to a lack of contextualisation, granularity and analysis of net impacts